greencoast-studios/discord-support-tickets/docs/Development.md

 ### npm run test:once

 This script will start `jest` in normal mode, which means that it will close after all tests have been run.
-This one is ideal for CI.
+This one is ideal for CI (Continuous Integration).

 ### npm run test:once-showlogs